Classic Melbourne

 by Stephen Marino 8th February, 2026

 Johann Sebastian Bach’s motets occupy a curious position within his output: revered, rarely programmed as a complete group, and often treated as either historical artefacts or choral showpieces.
-This concert by The Song Company, in collaboration with Bach Akademie Australia under the direction of Madeleine Easton, proposed something more searching.
+This concert by Bach Akademie Australia under the direction of Madeleine Easton, in collaboration with The Song Company and guest alto Iris Korfker, proposed something more searching.
 Within a context of two modern sacred works, and punctuated by a solo movement from a Bach cello suite, the programme invited the listener to hear these motets not as monuments but as living, ethically charged music – works shaped by mortality, consolation, and the expressive power of the Word.

 From the outset, Easton’s commitment to Bach’s motets was unmistakable.
 Her conducting revealed a musician deeply invested in the rhetorical life of the text, shaping gestures that resulted in abounding yet stylistically grounded contrasts of articulation, dynamics, and phrasing.
 With eight singers, supported discreetly by chamber organ, cello, and double bass, the performance favoured clarity and intention over choral mass.
 The physical arrangement – often in double-choir formation with continuo centrally placed, or in SSAA/TTBB groupings – made antiphonal writing both audible and theatrically legible.